When we call God “Abba Father”, we must act with filial reverence to Him.

 Where Does the Word “Abba” Come From?

 Abba came from the Aramaic language and most Semitic tongues.
 The Greeks wrote this formal title as Αββα.
 It also comes in the form of Ab or Aba.
+Abba is always followed by the word Father in the Bible.

 According to Abarim Publications, the Hebrew noun אב (‘ab) refers to a father.
 But in Semitic cultures, fatherhood is a social relationship.
-It represents the patriarchy where the community revolves.
+It represents the patriarchy in which the community revolves.
 He is the one who gives instructions to the ‘sons’ (בן, ben) of the community.
 This salutation denotes male leaders from lords (Isaiah 22:21), elders (2 Kings 2:12), ancestors (Genesis 10:21), to counselors (Genesis 45:8).

 Misconceptions About Abba